sportsclimbs/sportclimbs-2/content/south-wales/south-east-sandstone/llanbradach/llanbradach-western-walls.md

 Climb a short overhang, a groove and then continue up centre of tower.

 **3. Bas Chevaliers E3 5c *★***
-This line is based on the prominent arete reached via the lower roof and short smooth wall.
+This line is based on the prominent arête reached via the lower roof and short smooth wall.

 **4. Hush Money (7a+) *★***
-Takes the left arete of the smooth-looking wall.
+Takes the left arête of the smooth-looking wall.

 **5. Contraband (7c) *★★★***
 A brilliant technical face climb.
 Fingery and continuous.